 The staff does a great job of recognizing you after just a few visits and while they may not always remember your drink order (maybe because you change it every time), a friendly nod works just as well when it comes to not feeling like a stranger.

 Highlights at McMullan's include the weekly pub quiz games (Tuesday nights), where the bar gets packed with a bunch of brainy folks, vying for -- what else? -- a free bar tab.
-And Wednesdays bring in the band Darby O' Gill, doing a slew of cover songs their own way, which usually includes a lot of whiskey and some questionable dancing in front of the stage.

 With most of the other "Irish pubs" in Vegas located actually inside casinos, McMullan's is a nice switch, and while you might not see Norm or Cliff, you'll still be glad you came.